SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/details-of-values-and-blocks.md

 These properties and the rationale behind them are explored and explained in the following topics.
 These topics also explain how to handle cases that do not fit into these distinctions, such as discrete numeric measurements.

-### Values as representations of continuous-time physical quantities
+### Values as representations of continuous-time physical quantities {#values-as-representations-of-continuoustime-physical-quantities}

 A continuous-time value type, especially of the `float` \(that is, numeric\) type, is typically used to represent the measurement of some continuous physical quantity or property by a sensor.
 For example, a value may represent one of the following: